get-fooby/get-fooby.github.io/_posts/2018-03-03-Installing-and-Configuring-OpenSSH-Server-on-Kali.md

 Instead of typing the password over the ssh session, OpenSSH supports public key cryptography with the use of a Private/Public key pair.

 ## Generate the keys

+Recently malware has been noted to collect private keys on behalf of the malicous actor and retain these for use at any point.
+Adding a passphrase is incredibly important.
+We can address the inconvenience of a passphrase for Windows clients later on.

+### Generating keys on Windows with PuTTY Key Generator
+1. Open PuTTY Key Generator (`puttygen.exe`)
+2. The defaults are acceptable, RSA/2048, click Generate
+3. Randomly move the mouse cursor over the window to generate randomness
+4. Specify a passphrase
+5. Click `Save private key` and `Save public key`

+### Generating keys on Linux
 ```
 ssh-keygen -t rsa
 Generating public/private rsa key pair.
 Enter file in which to save the key (/home/demo/.ssh/id_rsa):
-Enter passphrase (empty for no passphrase):
+Enter passphrase (empty for no passphrase): **********
-Enter same passphrase again:
+Enter same passphrase again: **********
 Your identification has been saved in /home/demo/.ssh/id_rsa.
 Your public key has been saved in /home/demo/.ssh/id_rsa.pub.
 The key fingerprint is: